microsoft/jacdac/services/illuminance.md

     extends: _sensor
     group: environment
     tags: 8bit, padauk
+    status: stable

 Detects the amount of light falling onto a given surface area.

-Note that this is different from *luminance*, the amount of light that passes through, emits from, or reflects off an object.
+Note that this is different from _luminance_, the amount of light that passes through, emits from, or reflects off an object.

 ## Registers